JonKing93/Github-Tutorial-Workshop/workshop/exercise-9.md

     In the main branch:
     <pre class="highlight">
       <code>
-8 Tomatillos, peeled and washed
+8 Tomatillos, peeled washed and cut in half
 2 Jalapenos, seeds and stems removed
 1/4 white onion
 3 garlic cloves, peeled